iacopomasi/iacopomasi.github.io/research.md

 ---

 ## AI Research Group @ DI Sapienza <a name="research"></a>
 I am a computer scientist and professor interested in building intelligent machines.
-I started with **computer vision**, trying to give machines the gift of observing the world through cameras (eyes) like humans do.
-I am currently expanding my research toward being "contaminated" by different fields such as (in order of importance): **machine learning, vision, natural language processing (NLP), computer graphics, cybersecurity, and the interactions of those**.
+I started with **computer vision**, trying to give machines the gift of observing the world through cameras (eyes) as humans do.
+I am currently expanding my research toward being "contaminated" by different fields such as (in order of importance): **machine learning, vision, natural language processing (NLP), computer graphics, biometrics, cybersecurity, and the interactions of those**.
 I also sympathize with the [slow science movement](http://slow-science.org) when applied to science in computer vision and machine learning.

-**<span style="color:red;">NEWS</span>**: As I am building an international group and lab in Sapienza, if you are a brillant and motivated master student at Sapienza and you seek to puruse a Doctorate of Philosophy (Ph.D.) in AI and Computer Science, [please contact me](workwithme.md)!
-Possibility of internships during the Ph.D. in the US to Amazon, Meta AI, USC, USC ISI, MSU.
+**<span style="color:red;">NEWS</span>**: As I am building an international group and lab in Sapienza if you are a brilliant and motivated master's student at Sapienza and you seek to pursue a Doctorate of Philosophy (Ph.D.) in AI and Computer Science, [please get in touch with me](workwithme.md)!
+Possibility of internships during the Ph.D. in the US to Amazon, Meta AI, USC, USC ISI, and MSU.

 ## Student Supervision